NVIDIA-AI-Blueprints/aiq-research-assistant/docs/evaluate.md

 ### Citation Pairing LLM Configuration

-The `citation_pairing_llm` setting controls which model pairs facts with citations. **Llama models struggle with citation pairing**, so GPT models are recommended (The team is looking to revamp the prompt so that nvidia models perform better but for now please try and use gpt if you can and you would need either a perflab key or LLM Gateway key):
+The `citation_pairing_llm` setting controls which model pairs facts with citations. **Llama models struggle with citation pairing**, so GPT models are recommended:

 **Option 1: Use GPT models (Recommended)**
 ```yaml